typedb/typedb-docs/docs/01-cloud-deployment/aws-deployment.md

     </div>
     <div role="tabpanel" class="tab-pane" id="kgms-ami">
         {% assign kgms_ami_content = '
-To commence deployment with Grakn KGMS AMU, click the yellow `Continue to Subscribe` button.
+To commence deployment with Grakn KGMS AMI, click the yellow `Continue to Subscribe` button.
 Once subscribed, you should see the method configuration choice screen:

 ![](/images/aws-deployment-methods.png)